syncfusion/smart-ai-samples/blazor/SyncfusionAISamples/Components/Pages/SmartPaste/Readme.md

    .ConfigureCredentials(new AIServiceCredentials { SelfHosted=true, Endpoint= new Uri("Your self-hosted end point url") ,DeploymentName = "Your model name" })
    .InjectOpenAIInference();
    ```

+   This configures the `Smart Paste Button` with AI-powered intelligent pasting capabilities.

 ### Adding the Smart Paste Button Component